 Yes, but it’s another case of us ultimately having to follow EU rules whilst no longer having a say on them.
 Far better to remain and have a say!

-The original Common Market 2.0 document is available here.
+The revised Common Market 2.0 document is available here.